 Force Approvals and Authorization

 For users of Bolt’s Fraud Protection, the rejection override window is the amount of time during which you can force-approve an order with a status of

 The rejection window cannot exceed the authorization window.
 Overriding a rejection is only possible if the authorization is still valid.

-If the rejection override window ends without a forced approval, the authorization is voided without capture.
+When the rejection override window expires, the authorization is voided without capture.
 The order’s status then changes from

 Recently Rejected to

 If you use Bolt’s Fraud Protection, learn how to set the rejection override window to work with the authorization window.

 Once a payment is authorized, the shopper’s funds are put on hold until the merchant confirms that the order will be fulfilled.
 The action of confirming that the order will be fulfilled is called Capture.